Jeffrey Dahmer's childhood home

 Roughly 31 miles away.

-Crime Location in Lyndhurst, Ohio, United States
+Crime Location in Lyndhurst, Ohio

 The street where rapper Jimmy Wopo was shot dead